 Project findings have also been presented at the British Universities Industrial Relations Association Conference in the UK, the Labour, Employment and Work (LEW) Conference in Wellington and the Australia and NZ Academy of Management (ANZAM) Conference.

-Research team: Profs.
-Jane Parker (School of Management, Albany), Stuart Carr (School of Psychology, Albany) Jim Arrowsmith (School of Management, Albany) and Jarrod Haar (AUT University), Dr Christian Yao (Victoria University of Wellington).
+Research team: Professors Jane Parker (School of Management and Marketing), Stuart Carr (School of Psychology) Jim Arrowsmith (School of Management and Marketing), Jarrod Haar (AUT University) and Dr Christian Yao (Victoria University of Wellington).

 2015